Last updated August 2023

 For example, you could run a monthly prize draw asking people to drop their business cards in a bowl.
 Or, you could offer free samples, requiring customers to sign up with their mobile number.

-13. Customer support calls
+13. Customer support calls.

 If your business has a call centre or takes support calls, your support agents could ask for mobile phone numbers when new customers call in.
 On these calls, your team could encourage customers to sign up for SMS alerts – being sure to explain the benefits.

 If your site has a chatbot, use it to ask for customers’ phone numbers.
 Similar to customer feedback, make sure you include an automated form query that nudges customers to give you their mobile numbers.
 It’s not an unusual request – customers may want a reply from you later when they’re away from their computer.
+Learn about our Chatbox to SMS feature.

 Sign up forms, chatbots, social channels and emails aren’t the only places your brand can land a mobile number.
 Don’t discount your Contact Us page.